 Nigerian Air Force CASC CH-3A UAV

-Nigerian Air Force received five Chinese-made CASC CH-3A armed tactical UAV, which was delivered in 2014.
+Nigerian Air Force received five Chinese-made CASC CH-3A armed tactical UAVs, which were delivered in 2014.
 The type is Armed with AR-1 missile and what may have been a guided bomb.
 The NAF has since announced the use of the CH-3A in air strikes against ISWAP and Boko Haram.